 Florida grandparents may be finding themselves on the outside when it comes to involvement in their grandchildren’s lives.
 Often the matter involves one of the in-laws denying the grandparent visitation rights, but if both parents mutually decide to not allow access it may become more difficult to find courts sympathetic to their plight.

 A 2000 Supreme Court decision gave parents the fundamental right to raise their children as they see fit so long as no harm has been inflicted upon the child.
-The ruling has thus been extended in certain jurisdiction allowing parents to not have to abide by the wishes of the grand parents in the raising of children, either.
+The ruling has thus been extended in certain jurisdictions allowing parents to not have to abide by the wishes of the grandparents in the raising of children, either.